openedx/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 Positives
 `````````

-At the time of writing, Tutor is the only existing alternative to ``edx/configuration``.
-Luckily for the community, it
+At the time of writing, Tutor is the only existing alternative to ``edx/configuration`` with a maintainer that is active
-ticks a lot of the boxes that qualify a good replacement:
+in the community.
+It ticks a lot of the boxes that qualify a good replacement:

 -  It can do single-server production deployments well
 -  It allows for automated deployment as well as, or better than, ``edx/configuration``
 -  It supports Koa, and new releases are added quickly
 -  It allows for theme customization, running edx-platform forks, and installing custom requirements
 -  It is extensible via plugins
+-  It can be used as a lightweight, efficient Open edX development environment
 -  Actively maintained by a committed developer; codebase has no technical debt
 -  Licensed under the AGPL v3